Terms and Conditions

-(a) the Supplier shall under no circumstances whatsoever be liable to the Customer, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, for any loss of profit, or any indirect or consequential loss arising under or in connection with the Contract; and
+(a) the Supplier shall under no circumstances whatsoever be liable to the Customer, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, for any loss of profit, yield loss, additional labour costs, loss of goodwill or for indirect, special, incidental, consequential loss or punitive damages howsoever caused, arising under or in connection with the Contract; and

 (b) the Supplier’s total liability to the Customer in respect of all other losses arising under or in connection with the Contract, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, shall in no circumstances exceed £2,000,000 being the amount of public liability indemnity insurance held by the Supplier.

 8.3 Nothing in these Conditions shall limit or exclude the Customer’s liability for the non-performance or breach of any of its representations, warranties or obligations under this Contract or for any matter in respect of which it would be unlawful for the Customer to exclude or restrict liability.
 This Clause 8.3 shall survive the termination of the Contract.

 9. Force majeure

 Neither party shall be in breach of this Contract nor liable for delay in performing, or failure to perform, any of its obligations under this Contract if such delay or failure result from a Force Majeure Event.
 If the period of delay or non-performance continues for 13 weeks, the party not affected may terminate this Contract by giving 2 weeks written notice to the affected party.

 (a) The Supplier may at any time assign, transfer, mortgage, charge, subcontract or deal in any other manner with all or any of its rights or obligations under the Contract.